Disparate Conditional Prediction in Multiclass Classifiers: The Measure for Multiclass Classifiers

-In the general multiclass case, we are unaware of an efficient procedure for calculating the exact value of the minimization in \eqref{unfairmin}.
-We propose instead methods for calculating a lower bound and an upper bound on the $\unfairy$ values of a given classifier.
+For simplicity of notation, we henceforth treat $\bw$ and $\bpi$ as fixed and write $\UNF(\confgall)$.
+In the multiclass case, $\UNF(\confgall)$ is the solution of a non-convex constrained minimization problem.
+In the next section, we provide methods for calculating a lower bound and an upper bound for this quantity.

+Note that in practice, in some cases, the properties of the distribution $\cD$ for $\cC$ would be estimated from a limited data set and so may deviate from the true properties for $\cD$.
+However, since $\UNF$ is interpretable as a fraction of the population, any inaccuracy in the estimation of $\cD$ would map to at most the same amount of inaccuracy in $\UNF$.